omagerio/ospf/README.md

 Read more about components below.
 `main` is the only possible child of the root component, and you must start from here.

-Ok now the `HelloWorld` component will be rendered when you start the application.
+Ok now the `TabbedLayoutExample` component will be rendered when you start the application.

 ## Folder structure ##
 ```text